Identification of 2D colloidal assemblies in images: a threshold processing method versus machine learning: Methods

-The YOLOv8 model consists of three components: `backbone', `neck', and `head'.
-The `backbone' serves to extract features from the input image and is typically a deep convolutional neural network.
-The `neck' processes the features extracted by the `backbone' and may include additional layers and mechanisms to refine the extracted features.
-The `head' makes the final predictions based on the previous parts of the architecture.
 It is worth noting that the YOLOv8 model is pre-trained on large datasets, for example, COCO (Common Objects in Context)~\cite{lin2014microsoft} for computer vision tasks.
 COCO contains over 330~000 images with 80 object classes (e.g., person, car, etc.).
 Such pre-training allows the model to ``know'' basic object features, such as shape, texture, etc. However, for highly specialized tasks, this is insufficient, and fine-tuning on a custom dataset is required.
 YOLOv8 has different size variants: YOLOv8n, YOLOv8s, YOLOv8m, YOLOv8l, and YOLOv8x.
 Smaller models provide high speed, while larger ones, in turn, provide deeper processing and better results.

 For segmentation tasks, the YOLOv8 model was adapted into YOLOv8-Seg with corresponding size variants: YOLOv8n-seg, YOLOv8s-seg, YOLOv8m-seg, YOLOv8l-seg, and YOLOv8x-seg.
 The architecture of the YOLOv8-Seg model is similar to the YOLOv8 architecture, but adds two key components: a Proto Module (FCN layer~--- Fully Convolutional Network) for generating mask prototypes and a module for predicting mask coefficients.
 These coefficients are combined with the prototypes to produce final pixel-wise masks for each object.
 The hyperparameters presented in Table~\ref{tab:ModelHyperparameters} were used for training and validating the model.